odedigo/node-secured-api/README.md

 The project provides several user related APIs as well as some internal user related functions used by the authentication process

 ## Create a new user
-To create a new user, issue a PUT request to `/api/user/create` with Json in the HTTP body containing 4 parameters (similar to an HTML form)
+To create a new user, issue a PUT request to `/api/register` with Json in the HTTP body containing 2 parameters (similar to an HTML form)
-1. Username
-2. Email
+1. Email
-3. Password
+2. Password
-4. Password confirmation (retype the password)

 The response is a Json describing the newly created user

 Example:

     {
-	"username": "someone",
 	"email" : "me@something.com",
 	"password" : "this is a password"
-	"passwordConf" : "this is a password"
 	}

 Response:  `HTTP response code: 201`